AlexandrePsq/LePetitPrince/README.md

 - Chapters 23 to 25 --> run 8
 - Chapters 26 to 27 --> run 9

-The wave files were annotated for words onset-onsets.
-(TODO: add pointer to the TextGrid files)
+The wave files (TODO: add pointer to their location) were annotated for words onset-onsets (TODO: add pointer to the TextGrid files)

 ### fMRI acquisition